boring-dragon/grab/README.md

 # Grab 🔮

-Grab is an indexing CLI tool for WordPress API Wrapper.
+Grab is an indexing CLI tool for WordPress API.
 Built with laravel Zero.

 ## Installation